SureVestor® offers financial protection against tenant related risks that lead to loss of income for landlords and property managers.

 Cover can be started at any time (but cannot be backdated).
 If you have just purchased a property, the best time to start is straight away – especially if the property is vacant and being advertised for rent.
 As a landlord, you have exposures from the moment you or your agent begins showing potential tenants through the property.

 Yes, the cover is no longer valid when the landlord takes up permanent residence at the insured property or ceases to have it available for rental.
-The landlord or property manager should advise us if this occurs.
+The landlord or property manager should advise us as soon as the property is no longer advertised or available for rental.

 No, most requests can be processed over the phone by the insured policy holder.
 Faxed or email instructions from the landlord are also acceptable.
 You can either contact SureVestor directly or your real estate agent to make changes to or cancellations of the policy.
 In certain circumstances we will confirm a real estate agent’s instructions with their landlord prior to cancelling the policy.